skryukov/inertia_rails-contrib/docs/guide/server-side-rendering.md

 ## Client side hydration

-Since your website is now being server-side rendered, you can instruct Svelte to "hydrate" the static markup and make it interactive instead of re-rendering all the HTML that we just generated.
+Since your website is now being server-side rendered, you can instruct your client to "hydrate" the static markup and make it interactive instead of re-rendering all the HTML that we just generated.

 To enable client-side hydration, update your initialization file: